suncoast-devs/handbook/curriculum/fundamentals/static-sites/assignments/portfolio.md

+---
-# A Portfolio
+title: A Portfolio
+---

 For your first weekend project, we're going to be starting work on a portfolio website that you can improve over the rest of your career.

 ![Mockup](https://raw.githubusercontent.com/tiy-tpa-fee/assignments/master/portfolio/mockup.png)